Livox-SDK/livox_ros_driver2/README.md

 ### 1.1 OS requirements

-  * Ubuntu 18.04 or above, for ROS Melodic;
+  * Ubuntu 18.04 for ROS Melodic;
-  * Ubuntu 20.04 or above, for ROS Noetic and ROS2 Foxy;
+  * Ubuntu 20.04 for ROS Noetic and ROS2 Foxy;
-  * Ubuntu 22.04 or above, for ROS2 Humble;
+  * Ubuntu 22.04 for ROS2 Humble;

   **Tips:**